lordvaider/lordvaider.github.io/_posts/2024-11-11-Irodov-Ka-Baap-Problem-2.md

 Does $$L(L(V))$$ span all of $$R^3$$?

 # Solution
-I originally saw this problem in [Stan Wagon's problem collection](https://stanwagon.com/wagon/misc/bestpuzzles.html) (Lots of cool stuff in there and worth book-marking for every puzzle enthusiast) He credits Victor Klee with creating this problem.
-Klee was one of those badass geometers who had a fully functional amusement parks inside their brains.
-Among his many achievements, the ones I understood and was impressed are proposing the art gallery problem and showing that the worst case runtime of the simplex method is exponential.
+I originally saw this problem in [Stan Wagon's problem collection](https://stanwagon.com/wagon/misc/bestpuzzles.html) (That link is worth book-marking for every puzzle enthusiast).
+He credits Victor Klee with creating this problem.
+Klee was one of those badass geometers who had a fully functional amusement park inside his brain.
+Among his many achievements, the ones I understood and was impressed by are proposing the Art Gallery Problem and showing that the worst case runtime of the Simplex method is exponential.

 This problem is one of those beauties that befuddles experienced mathematicians, but that can be solved by a layperson with good enough geometric intuition.
-The solution below relies on this, as I don't have the patience to write the full blown algebraic proof.
+The solution below relies on this fact, as I don't have the patience to write the full blown algebraic proof.

 Firstly, we note that the set $$L(V)$$ is just the 6 edges of the tetrahedron, extended to infinity on both sides.

 Let's label these lines $$E_{12}, E_{13}, E_{14}, E_{23}, E_{24}, E_{34}$$.
-(A line is named based on the 2 vertices of the tetrahedron it passes through)
+(A line is named in correspondence with the 2 vertices of the tetrahedron it passes through)

 If 2 lines are co-planar, the span of those lines can only include the plane containing those lines.
 If we want to fill space, we must focus on the skew lines.